 When you think of tropical beaches in Southeast Asia, Cambodia might not be the first country to come to mind.
-After all, the nation has very little coastline compared to most of the neighbouring countries.
+After all, the nation has very little coastline compared to most of the neighboring countries.
 But this is exactly why beaches in Cambodia are such a hidden gem!

 Those with a bit more time to explore will discover that Cambodia has a number of beautiful islands off the south coast that are definitely worth exploring.
-So after you visit Phnom Penh and the temples of Siem Reap, consider heading to the coast to experience the best beaches in Cambodia.
+So, after you visit Phnom Penh and the temples of Siem Reap, consider heading to the coast to experience the best beaches in Cambodia.

-Best Beaches in Cambodia
+Best Beaches In Cambodia

 Koh Ta Kiev